janFiOpelito/blockchain-developer-bootcamp-final-project/README.md

 Displaying the 10000 collectibles on a screen to select one, in a comprehensive manner, is a difficult task too.
 Here also, some simplifications and tradeoffs will be made.

 This project will be restricted to one NFT collection that has one already existed market.
-An OpenSea collection, The Bored Apes, The Cool Cats, or else, if we can intercat with their smart contracts or the Cryptopunks and the Cryptopunks smart contract
+An OpenSea collection, The Bored Apes, The Cool Cats, or else, if we can interact with their smart contracts for buying selling and their logs or the Cryptopunks and the Cryptopunks smart contract market.

 The choice, for that project, is to be concentrated on the smart contract, its logic, and what is around it, even if, we has to simplify the analysis and its visualization more than the description below.
 If it seems, that this kind of project has economic potential, more profound research could be done.